 Information about the number of credits, department course numbers and possible service learning activities must be provided so that the study abroad schedule deputy can assign a study abroad number to the program.
-All courses taking place outside the United States and domestic programs utilizing the SA model must carry a course number with the subject abbreviation "SA."
-However, this number is a temporary placeholder for the period of the program only and will be replaced on each participant's transcript with a department course number, title, credits and grades.
+All courses taking place outside the United States must carry a course number with the subject abbreviation "SA."(With the exception of an embedded spring break course).
+However, this number is a temporary place holder for the period of the program only and will be replaced on each participant's transcript with a department course number, title, credits and grades.

-The SA course number will be listed in the Purdue system during the appropriate term along with the number of credits, the exact program dates, and the leader's name.
-This number is what all program participants register for and how the Bursar's Office charges the participants for the fees attached to the program.
+The study abroad course number will be listed in the Purdue system during the appropriate term along with the number of credits, the exact program dates, and the leader's name.
+This number is what all program participants register for and how the bursar's office charges the participants for the fees attached to the program.

-In addition, leaders must provide the Study Abroad Office with complete information about how the academic work completed by program participants will be transferred to their Purdue academic records.
+In addition, leaders must provide the study abroad office with complete information about how the academic work completed by program participants will be transferred to their Purdue academic records.
 Therefore, the leader needs to list all the academic department course numbers with the accurate course titles and credits.
 These department numbers must be existing, valid department course numbers.
 If they are not valid, the application cannot be approved.
-The department course numbers, number of credits assigned to each course and the exact course titles need to be listed so that the transfer of credits and grades may be posted to participants transcripts after the completion of the program.
+The department course numbers, number of credits assigned to each course and the exact course titles need to be listed so that the transfer of credits and grades can be posted to participants transcripts after the completion of the program.

 If the program is open to graduate students, a graduate-level number (usually 50000 or above) must be provided.
 If this information is provided, a separate graduate-level study abroad number will be assigned to the program.
-In this case, the leader must also provide the Study Abroad Office with an explanation of the program requirements, making it clear that the graduate-student participants have more rigorous requirements than the undergraduates in the same program.
+In this case, the leader must also provide the study abroad office with an explanation of the program requirements, making it clear that the graduate-student participants have more rigorous requirements than the undergraduates in the same program.
 This statement is required by The Purdue University Graduate School.